chrisgrieser/nvim-rip-substitute/README.md

 :.,$ RipSubstitute
 ```

-You can also pass a prefill for the search value through the command.
-(In this
+You can also pass a prefill for the search value, in which
-case, the prefill is not escaped.)
+case the prefill is not escaped.

 ```vim
 :RipSubstitute prefilled string